25space/MailAPIv2-HTML-Form-Mail-Services/README.md

 # MailAPI v2

-The documentation of the MailAPI v2 by 25Space.com and the mdct Group.
+The documentation of the MailAPI v2 by 25Space.com.
 You will find further informations here: https://www.25space.com/developer/api/mailapiv2.php

 The Mail API provides an interface to send html POST data (like forms) securely via email.